codello/docker-lilypond/README.md

 This docker image compiles Guile and LilyPond from source.
 The compilation process is quite demanding on the CPU and might take a while.
 Compilation via GitHub Actions takes ~10 minutes.

-Both LilyPond and Guile are compiled into the `/opt` folder.
+LilyPond is compiled into the `/opt` folder.
 This way we can take advantage of docker’s [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and get a smaller final image.
 Compilation into `/usr/local` would work just as well but would require more effort in the later stages (because we need to isolate the LilyPond files from other programs in the prefix).